crawler-commons/url-frontier/client/README.md

   -t, --host=STRING   URL Frontier hostname (defaults to 'localhost') -V, --version       Print version information and exit.
 Commands:
   ListQueues   Prints out active queues
+  ListCrawls   Prints out list of crawls
-  GetStats    Prints out stats from the Frontier PutURLs     Send URLs from a file into a Frontier SetActive   Pause or resume the Frontier
+  GetStats     Prints out stats from the Frontier PutURLs      Send URLs from a file into a Frontier GetURLs      Get URLs from a Frontier and display in the standard output SetActive    Pause or resume the Frontier
-  GetActive   Check whether the Frontier has been paused GetURLs     Get URLs from a Frontier and display in the standard output
+  GetActive    Check whether the Frontier has been paused DeleteQueue  Delete a queue from the Frontier DeleteCrawl  Delete an entire crawl from the Frontier
 ```